Home

 Swedish Climate Symposium

-The Swedish Climate Symposium is a national platform for advancing climate knowledge and action.
-It brings together researchers, policymakers, and societal stakeholders to explore the latest science, identify knowledge gaps, and solutions for climate adaptation and mitigation.
-Hosted by leading Swedish research organisations, the symposium fosters dialogue across disciplines and sectors to strengthen Sweden’s role in global climate efforts.
+The Swedish Climate Symposium is a national platform dedicated to advancing climate knowledge and action.
+It brings together researchers, policymakers, and societal stakeholders to explore the latest scientific insights, and identify knowledge gaps and solutions for climate adaptation and mitigation.
+Hosted by leading Swedish research organisations, the symposium fosters dialogue across disciplines and sectors to strengthen Sweden’s contribution to global climate efforts.

 REGISTRATION OPEN

-Please explore the programme to see which sessions are of interest: 20 May; 21 May; 22 May
+Please explore the programme to see which sessions you find interesting: 20 May; 21 May; 22 May

 Sponsorship